Actelion re-enters talks with J&J, sidelining Sanofi

-ZURICH/FRANKFURT Swiss biotech company Actelion (ATLN.S) has turned back to prospective bidder Johnson & Johnson (JNJ.N) for exclusive talks about a "strategic transaction", in an about-turn that appears to sideline rival suitor Sanofi (SASY.PA).
+ZURICH/FRANKFURT Swiss biotech company Actelion has turned back to prospective bidder Johnson & Johnson for exclusive talks about a "strategic transaction", in an about-turn that appears to sideline rival suitor Sanofi.

 Actelion said in a brief statement on Wednesday it was in exclusive negotiations with the U.S. healthcare giant but that there could be "no assurance any transaction will result from these discussions", declining to comment further.